Katello/katello-installer/modules/postgresql/README.md

 #####Debian

 On Debian you'll need to ensure that the 'locales-all' package is installed for full functionality of Postgres.

-####`manage_firewall`
-This value defaults to `false`.
-Many distros ship with a fairly restrictive firewall configuration which will block the port that postgres tries to listen on.
-If you'd like for the puppet module to open this port for you (using the [puppetlabs-firewall](http://forge.puppetlabs.com/puppetlabs/firewall) module), change this value to true.
-Check the documentation for `puppetlabs/firewall` to ensure the rest of the global setup is applied, to ensure things like persistence and global rules are set correctly.

 ####`manage_pg_hba_conf`
 This value defaults to `true`.
 Whether or not manage the pg_hba.conf.
 If set to `true`, puppet will overwrite this file.
 If set to `false`, puppet will not modify the file.